TestPrep — Worldwide Online Tutoring

 Affordable 8-month AP Microeconomics group preparation

-Live online lessons three hours a week with a specialist AP Microeconomics tutor — structured preparation through to the May AP exam.
+Live online lessons three hours a week with a specialist AP Microeconomics tutor — structured preparation through to the AP exam on 4 May 2027.

 What you'll cover in AP Microeconomics